-Gumbo is the most famous Cajun dish, and this Chicken Gumbo recipe is the classic version from my Mama's kitchen.
-It's made with sausage, easy to follow, and makes a delicious pot every time.
-But first, you make a roux!
+Gumbo is famous in Cajun cooking, and this Chicken Gumbo recipe is the classic version from my Mama's kitchen.
+It's made with sausage, easy to follow, and always yields a delicious pot.
+But first, you gotta make a roux!

 I’m an Amazon Associate.
 Please note that there are Affiliate Links with Amazon in the content of the Louisiana Woman Blog, and I will earn a commission if you purchase through those links.
 Thank you!